 The overall package mimics the A2 flash hider in form as well as size, with the customary rings on the bottom of the device.
 It allows you to use a fast-attach silencer (if configured for the A2 mount) if the desire grabs you, or any other of a number of funky muzzle devices like golf ball launchers and such.
 In short, while it’s a new muzzle device, it gives you the ability to use all of the old gear as if you still had that A2 flash hider.

 The real question, however, is whether it really works — and the answer is yes.

 At the end of the day, whether this is the right compensating muzzle brake for you depends on what you need it for.
-To a certain extend the old “more is more” mentality still works, and so if you really need to eliminate all of the effects of the gun firing you might want to check out Eric Lund’s pet project.
-But if you’re looking for a compact solution that would be acceptable in just about any practical shooting competition, look no further.
+To a certain extent, the old “more is more” mentality still works, so if you really need to eliminate all of the muzzle rise of the gun firing, you might want to check out Eric Lund’s pet project.
+But if you’re looking for a compact solution that would be acceptable in just about any practical shooting competition, checkout the VG6 Gamma.

 VG6 Gamma Compensating Muzzle Brake

 Overall Rating: * * * * *

 Works great, looks great, and does a great job.